Nayeem0072/langgraph-site-agent/readme.md

 - Start with question words (what, who, where, when, why, how) to search Wikipedia
 - Start with "search" to perform web searches
   - Example: "search latest AI developments"
+- Start with "seo" followed by a website to analyze SEO metrics
+  - Example: "seo example.com"
 - Type "exit" to end the conversation

 ## How it Works